 FUN FACTS ABOUT MAY'S BIRTHSTONE EMERALD

-It’s a well-known fact that emeralds have been around for centuries, captivating millions with their exquisite beauty.
-Emeralds are a popular gemstone choice for many, adored for their vivid color and stunning green allure.
-Here are a few facts that may surprise you about May’s alluring gemstone:
+It’s a well-known fact that emerald stones have been around for centuries, captivating millions with their exquisite beauty.
+Emerald stones are a popular gemstone choice for many, adored for their vivid color and stunning green allure.
+Here are a few facts that may surprise you about May’s birthstone:

 - Emerald derives from a Persian word', zumurrad', meaning "green gem".

-- Its green color conjures up images of spring, re-growth and fertility.
-It symbolizes love and faithfulness, making it an ideal gift for a loved one who celebrates a birthday in May.
+- Emerald green conjures up images of spring, re-growth and fertility.
+Emerald green also symbolizes love and faithfulness, making it an ideal gift for a loved one who celebrates a birthday in May.

 - It is also the gemstone that celebrates the 20th and the 35th wedding anniversary.